 She followed her home training by entering politics and being a known

 (1884-1964).
-She served as a member of the legislative Assembly
+She served as a member of the legislative Assembly of

-in Ottawa from 1965 to 1974.
+Ottawa from 1965 to 1974

 Forrester.
-Born Montreal, Quebec 1930.
+Born July 25, 1930 Montreal, Quebec 1930.
 Died

 An internationally famous soprano, Maureen has sung all over the world

 in such sites as the Metropolitan Opera in New York.
 Whenever she was performing

 a series of songs she would always include a song by a Canadian artist.
 In 1957

 she married Eugene Kash (1912-2014) and the couple had five

 children.
 In 1967 she became a Companion of the Order of Canada.